Java Virtual Threads: The Pinning Problem, the Deadlock, and the Fix in Java 24

 The PostgreSQL JDBC driver tracked the same issue.
 Source: pgjdbc#1951.

-The Fix: Java 24 and JEP 491
+Java 24: JEP 491

 JEP 491, titled “Synchronize Virtual Threads without Pinning,” was delivered in Java 24.
 It rewrites the JVM’s monitor implementation to be virtual-thread-aware.